Gold Key Comics: Relaunches, reprints, and legacy

-In 2021, comics creator and hacker Robert Willis obtained the trademark.
-Later that year the trademark was purchased by the newly-formed Gold Key Entertainment LLC.
-The new ownership consists of comic book enthusiasts Lance Linderman, Adam Brooks, Mike Dynes, and Arnold Guerrero.
-Gold Key Entertainment is currently working with creators to produce new titles as well as reviving some familiar titles, all staying true to the classic Gold Key aesthetic.
+In 2021, comics creator and hacker Robert Willis obtained a trademark registration for a logo identical to the original Gold Key logo.
+Later that year the trademark registration was purchased by the newly-formed Gold Key Entertainment LLC.
+Gold Key Entertainment LLC consists of comic book enthusiasts Lance Linderman, Adam Brooks, Mike Dynes, and Arnold Guerrero.
+Linderman describes trading a copy of Teenage Mutant Ninja Turtles #1 to Willis for the rights to Gold Key, in a YouTube interview with Carlos Collects Comics.
+Gold Key Entertainment is currently working with creators to produce new titles.